PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/high-availability.md

 ### Container images

-Each host should have access read and fetch images from the Kubernetes container image registry, `k8s.gcr.io`.
+Each host should have access read and fetch images from the PlaidCloud container image registry, `k8s.gcr.io`.
 If you want to deploy a highly-available cluster where the hosts do not have access to pull images, this is possible.
 You must ensure by some other means that the correct container images are already available on the relevant hosts.

 ### Command line interface {#kubectl}

-To manage Kubernetes once your cluster is set up, you should [install kubectl](/docs/tasks/tools/#kubectl) on your PC.
+To manage PlaidCloud once your cluster is set up, you should [install kubectl](/docs/tasks/tools/#kubectl) on your PC.
 It is also useful to install the `kubectl` tool on each control plane node, as this can be helpful for troubleshooting.